Chart Color Schemes

 In terms of cultural diversity, Ethelton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Ethelton's cultural diversity aligns with the broader region, with 80.7% born in Australia, 92.9% being citizens, and 88.7% speaking English only at home.
-Christianity is the predominant religion, accounting for 40.0% of Ethelton's population.
-The notable overrepresentation is seen in 'Other', comprising 1.2%, compared to 1.8% regionally.
+Christianity is the predominant religion, accounting for 40.0%.
+The 'Other' category shows slight overrepresentation at 1.2%, compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity